1335077753/A-Successful-Strategy-for-Multichannel-Iterated-Prisoner-s-Dilemma/README.md

-# A-Successful-Strategy-for-Multichannel-Iterated-Prisoner-s-Dilemma
+## Source code repository of our paper:

-## This is the source code repository of paper A Successful Strategy for Multichannel Iterated Prisoner's Dilemma.
+# A Successful Strategy for Multichannel Iterated Prisoner's Dilemma.